Best Rewards Credit Cards in 2026

 Common Mistakes to Avoid

-• Overspending to earn rewards
+• Overspending to earn rewards (the math rarely works out)

-• Carrying balances (interest negates rewards)
+• Carrying balances (interest almost always exceeds rewards earned)

-• Ignoring annual fee vs. benefits analysis
+• Ignoring annual fee vs. benefits analysis each year at renewal

-• Letting rewards expire
+• Letting rewards expire or forgetting to activate quarterly categories

 Warning: Interest Rates